Gozala/workspace/pages/w3-machine.md

 	    data: CarCID  // DATA send to endpoint
 	  }

-	  // It is an Account DID function was deployed at type ForeignFunctionDID = AccountDID
+	  // It is just an Account DID where function is deployed type ForeignFunctionDID = AccountDID
 	  ```
 	- When scheduler executes [[system/invoke capability]] it sends `data` [[CAR]] file to the designated `url` via HTTP POST request.